 The Environmental Awareness Committee promotes environmental awareness at Crow Island and spearheads “green” initiatives at the school.
 The PTO chair attends township-wide environmental meetings and works with staff and room parents to incorporate best practices at Crow Island.

-The Landscaping Committee acts as a liaison with Crow Island’s contracted landscape company to organize routine maintenance.
+The Building and Grounds Committee acts as a liaison with Crow Island’s contracted landscape company to organize routine maintenance.
 It also spearheads special and seasonal landscaping projects on school grounds, such as decorative containers, bulb planting, and our organic vegetable gardens.

 Crow Island Stewardship

 The Crow Island Stewardship initiative was formed by retired principal Beth Hebert and other community leaders to enhance community understanding of the purposes and legacy of our beloved school.
 Crow Island was designated a National Historic Landmark in 1990, and the Stewardship group discusses ways to maintain Crow Island’s local, national, and international presence in the field of school architecture.
 In addition, the Stewardship group commemorated Crow Island’s 75th anniversary in October 2015 with a variety of activities and events to celebrate the milestone.